“The only people who see the whole picture are those who step outside the frame.” - Indo-British novelist Salman Rushdie

 Travel Dates: Jan.
 9-21, 2025

-Co-Leaders: The Rev. Bala Khyllep, World Mission, and the Rev. Brenda Henry, Pittsburgh Lutheran United Ministries
+Co-Leaders: The Rev. Bala Khyllep, World Mission Initiative, and the Rev. Brenda Henry, Pittsburgh Lutheran United Ministries

 The country of India has many cultures, languages, religions, traditions, and ethnic backgrounds.
 We often see India through the lens of mainstream media, but there is so much more.
 Students on this trip will be invited to see India through the unique lenses of Indian Christians, a religious minority.
-Learn from Christians who come from a variety of cultural, ethnic, and linguistic minorities.
-Participants will experience the witness of churches contextualizing their belief in Jesus Christ in a time of deep division.
-While struggling with a colonial past, faithful Christians seek to share the gospel as a religious minority in a time of growing religious nationalism.
+Learn from people in Kolkata and Northeast India who come from a variety of cultural, ethnic, and linguistic minorities.
+Participants will experience the witness of churches contextualizing their belief in a multi-diverse context of India.
+While struggling with a colonial past, faithful believers seek to witness the gospel as a religious minority in a time of growing religious nationalism.

-Co-Leaders: The Rev. Dr. Hunter Farrell, World Mission Initiative, and TBD
+Co-Leaders: The Rev. Dr. Hunter Farrell, World Mission Initiative, and Dr. Emiola Oriola, Jr., University of Pittsburgh

 Cost